 In 2000, the Florida Legislature created the Florida Healthy Beaches Program to test coastal water quality throughout the state.
-The program samples for fecal coliform and enterococci bacteria, which are bacterial indicators of poor water quality.
+The program samples for enterococci bacteria, which is an indicator of poor water quality.
 Exposure to contaminated water can lead to gastroenteritis, respiratory illness, rashes, eye and ear ailments, and more.

 Funding & History:

-– Double funding to the Florida Healthy Beaches Program.
+Double funding for the Florida Healthy Beaches Program to $1 million annually.
 Until last year, this program received no state funding for nearly a decade.
 Now that funding is restored, it’s time to increase the appropriation to allow for increased water quality monitoring sites and year-round testing for the entire state.

 What’s at stake: